 I won’t argue for one over the other but I have chosen to be a digital nomad doctor after a career as a traditional physician in a large medical group.

-My decisin to make the change came from how I view clinical medicine these days.
+My decision to make the change came from how I view clinical medicine these days.
 It’s likely skewed because of my own biases but I haven’t been able to convince myself otherwise.

-I view clinical medicine in the US as system which manages to make a lot of money for insurance groups, hospital systems, and the pharmaceutical industry despite how disorganized it is.
+I view clinical medicine in the US as a system that manages to make a lot of money for insurance groups, hospital systems, and the pharmaceutical industry despite how disorganized it is.

 Practicing Medicine in 2021